 Page Publication Charge Policy

 The Binghamton University Libraries are the center of the University's intellectual community, providing a welcoming environment for the creation and management of knowledge through innovative thinking, open inquiry, and collaborative partnerships.
 We strive to provide service, support, and access to tools and materials for successful scholarly activity for all academic departments and programs at BU.
-Currently New York State funding, auditing and statute regulations prevent the Libraries from using state library funds towards page publication charges for individual scholarly articles.
-These charges are sometimes required for publication of materials using the Open Access or similarly named publishing models.
+Page charges for scholarly journal articles are sometimes required for publication of materials using the Open Access or similarly named publishing models.

 The Libraries recommends that researchers and authors consider the following when preparing manuscripts from research grant funding: